 – TREVOR, UK

-To Reduce Avoidance Patterns Like Social Anxiety and Procrastination
+To Reduce Avoidance Patterns Like Social Anxious Thoughts and Procrastination

-Social anxiety and procrastination are often misunderstood as personality problems, being “too shy,” “not confident enough,” or “lazy.”
+Social anxious thoughts and procrastination are often misunderstood as personality problems, being “too shy,” “not confident enough,” or “lazy.”

-In reality, both are physiological anxiety responses driven by the same mechanism: your nervous system interprets certain situations as threats, triggering a stress response that makes you want to avoid them.
+In reality, both are physiological anxious thought responses driven by the same mechanism: your nervous system interprets certain situations as threats, triggering a stress response that makes you want to avoid them.

 Vagal stimulation strengthens the physiological “brake” on this stress response, reducing the internal alarm signals that make everyday tasks and interactions feel overwhelming.

-- Decreases the physical discomfort (heart racing, tight chest, tension) that drives avoidance behaviors
+- Decreases the physical discomfort (heart racing, tight chest, tension) that drives avoidance behaviours.

 This isn’t about forcing confidence or motivation.